Key terms list

 Short position (Sell) - sale of the base currency for Quoted currency in expectation of a drop price.

-Direct quote - the ratio of the two currencies, where USD is on second place (f. ex.: EUR / USD).
-The Indirect quote of the currency shows the amount of foreign currency per national item.
+Direct quote - the ratio of two currencies, where USD is the first place (f.ex.: USD / JPY) Direct quote of currency shows the amount of national currency per item of foreign.

 Cross rate - the ratio of two currencies, flowing from their rate to the third currency (traditionally to USD).
 Currency pair where there is no USD (Example: EUR / GBP).